 The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles as defined by Governmental Accounting Standards Board (GASB) Statement No. 72.
-The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
+The hierarchy is based on the valuation inputs used to Measure N fair value of the asset.
 The hierarchy is detailed as follows:

-Level 1 Inputs: Quoted prices (unadjusted) in active markets for identical assets or liabilities that a government can access at the measurement date.
+Levell Inputs: Quoted prices (unadjusted) in active markets for identical assets or liabilities that a government can access at the measurement date.